fredarcito/email-validator-util/README.md

 ## Features

+- Minimal footprint, ideal for performance-sensitive applications
+- Zero dependencies: Self-contained solution, ensuring reliability and ease of deployment.
+- Optimized codebase for fast execution and minimal resource consumption
 - Fast and accurate validation of email addresses.
 - Compatible with both JavaScript and TypeScript.
 - Easy integration into existing projects via npm.